leankoala-gmbh/KoalityShopware5Plugin/README.md

 - **Minimum number of active products** - this check fails if there are not enough active products in the should.
 This will help find import errors.

-- **Maximum number products without image** - this check fails if there are too many products that have no review image
+- **Maximum number products without an image** - this check fails if there are too many products that have no review image

+- **Maximum number plugins that need to be updated** - this check fails if there are too many plugins that need an update

 ## How the plugin works